melinnicri/DS-M4-Cluster_Spark/README.md

+# Exercise: Movie Recommendation System.
+It describes step by step how to create a movie recommendation system using Python and Pandas.
+The exercise includes importing datasets, cleaning and analyzing data, creating new features, and visualizing data with Seaborn.
+The recommendation is made with correlation.

 # Apache Spark Standalone Cluster on Docker

 > The project was featured on an **[article](https://www.mongodb.com/blog/post/getting-started-with-mongodb-pyspark-and-jupyter-notebook)** at **MongoDB** official tech blog! :scream: